 - The true value of each primary financial institution relationship is between $300 – $500 per year – including deposits, loans and non-interest income; and

-- The marginal (you aren’t building any new branches) costs of each customer is between $30 – $50 per year – issuing a debit card, mailing a statement, data processing and potential write-offs from overdrafts on some.
+- The marginal (you aren’t building any new branches) costs of each customer are between $30 – $50 per year – issuing a debit card, mailing a statement, data processing and potential write-offs from overdrafts on some.

 Your bank has the capacity to serve many more customers – customers that look just like the customers you already serve.
 It’s time we throw out conventional wisdom and start using an omni-channel marketing approach to blend big data with new digital technology and proven fundamentals.
 The result is new customers who live near your branches and own businesses near your branches, in addition to those who work, shop, dine and drive by your network of locations.